bignosethethird/bmp2c/README.md

 On the first line below, we crack the binary file 'e.raster' into a long string of binary 1s and 0s and reverse the string (in one step).
-Then we reconstitute the binary file by chunking the binary string up into 8-character long chunks and converting each binary chunk directly into a hexadecimal string with the printf statement, which is then passed to the magic 'xxd' utility that converts the hex string to binary and appends it to the file 'f.raster'.
+Then we reconstitute the binary file by chunking the binary string up into 8-character long chunks and converting each binary chunk directly into a hexadecimal string with the printf statement, which is then passed to the magic 'xxd' utility that converts the hex string to binary and appends it to the file `f.raster`.

 ```bash
 rm -f.raster 2>/dev/null